Articles may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. View scripture reference copyright FAQ"

-It was Labor Day a couple years ago when my husband and I did something that has been on my summer bucket list for years.
+It was Labor Day a few years ago when my husband and I did something that has been on my summer bucket list for years.

 We took a ride down the Delaware River in our canoe!